Code0x58/gitlab-ci-validate/README.md

 gitlab-ci-validate .gitlab-ci.yml
 ```

-The flag has always the precedence in the host evaluation decision.
+The flag has precedence over the environment variable.
 When not specified the host used is by default `https://gitlab.com`

 ### Installation